The most important factor in the success of learning Chinese

 The persistent one

-For the benefit of telling this story, let’s assume the third man has an average IQ and he is living in an environment where not many Chinese people are around.
+The third man has an average IQ and he is living in an environment where not many Chinese people are around.

 The moral of the story